 Kansas City's pass rush: Give the Chiefs a raucous home crowd and some top pass rushers, and it's going to be a long day for the opponent's offensive line.
 Kansas City had 10 sacks against Oakland on Sunday, its most in a game since 1998.
 The Chiefs have 21 sacks on the season, which leads the NFL.
 Not coincidentally, the Chiefs are 6-0.

 There's just no reason anymore to wait on Freeman.
 As soon as he's has a fundamental grasp of the Vikings' offense, he needs to start.
-That was clear on Sunday.
+That was very clear on Sunday.

 Vernon Davis: Every once in a while, I'll go look at Davis' combine numbers.
 They're unbelievable.
-The 49ers tight end is one of the league's top athletes.
+The 49ers tight end is one of the league's top few athletes.
 And given that, his inconsistency has been maddening.
 When Davis is good, he's unstoppable.

-Against Arizona, Davis had seven catches for 171 yards and two touchdowns in the first half (he had just one catch for 9 yards in the second half ... again, inconsistency).
+Against Arizona, Davis seven catches for 171 yards and two touchdowns in the first half (he had just one catch for 9 yards in the second half ... again, inconsistency).
 Colin Kaepernick desperately needs some receivers who can get open.
 Davis is his best option.
 But Davis needs to play at a high level like this every week, something that has been a problem.

-Kiko Alonso and Buffalo's draft class: The Bills lost 27-24 in overtime to the Bengals, but there's not much shame in losing to a good team while starting a quarterback (Thad Lewis) who was on the practice squad last week.
+Kiko Alonso and Buffalo's draft class: The Bills lost 27-24 in overtime to the Bengals, but there's not much shame in losing a good team while starting a quarterback (Thad Lewis) who was on the practice squad last week.
 What's apparent is that the Bills have a heck of a rookie class.

 Alonso, a prime candidate for defensive rookie of the year, had 22 (!!!) total tackles from his middle linebacker spot.
 Athletic receiver Marquise Goodwin, criminally underused at Texas, scored a 40-yard touchdown with 1:08 to tie the game.
 Receiver Robert Woods has had his moments, and of course quarterback EJ Manuel looks like he belongs.
 You can build a consistent winner with draft classes like these.

-Greg Schiano and Gary Kubiak: It's not ideal to fire a coach in the middle of an NFL season.
+Greg Schiano and Gary Kubiak: It's not ideal to fire a coach in the middle of a NFL season.
 But sometimes it's necessary.
 And in Tampa Bay and Houston, you have to wonder if the respective owners are wondering if that time has come.

 Schiano is probably on the hottest seat right now.
 Tampa Bay, now 0-5, is a mess on and off the field.
 According to the Tampa Bay Times, fans booed Schiano loudly as he left the field after a 31-20 loss to Philadelphia.
 It's growing harder to believe Schiano keeps his job much longer.